Table of Contents

 - T2-weighted sequences are useful for the identification of pathologic processes.

-- Pathologic states that cause an increase in extracellular fluid resulting from infection or inflammation.
+- Pathologic state causes an increase in an extracellular fluid resulting from infection or inflammation.

 Several advanced medical imaging techniques are based on MRI and include: